 - Emphasizes efforts to ensure that operations are conducted in a safe, efficient and environmentally responsible manner.

-The Market Development Committee is open to companies producing oil or natural gas in the United States (vertically integrated companies may be members of more than one API segment).
+The Natural Gas Markets Committee is open to companies producing oil or natural gas in the United States (vertically integrated companies may be members of more than one API segment).

 - Focuses on identifying policy opportunities and impediments to sustaining and growing demand for U.S. natural gas resources in targeted markets, advocating for legislative and regulatory policy and market designs that leverage the full value of natural gas.